2025 Kansas City Chiefs season: Week 2: vs. Philadelphia Eagles

 The game remained close throughout, until a game-deciding play occurred early in the fourth quarter.
 With the Chiefs in the Eagles' red zone, Patrick Mahomes threw a pass intended for Travis Kelce, but the ball bounced off Kelce’s hands and was intercepted by Eagles safety Andrew Mukuba.
 The turnover eventually led to a touchdown that put the game away for the Eagles.

-With the loss, the Chiefs started 0–2 for the first time since the 2014 season.
+With their 3rd loss to Philadelphia since 2023, the Chiefs started 0–2 for the first time since the 2014 season.
 Including their defeat in Super Bowl LIX, it also marked the first time Mahomes has lost three consecutive starts.
 Additionally, this was the Chiefs' first home loss since 2023 Christmas Day, ending a 12-game home winning streak.